Home Wayne Township Assessor

 What We Do

 Annual Trending - Per the laws of the State of Indiana, all properties must be reevaluated based on sales every year.
-This helps ensure there is not a "sticker shock" increase or decrease at the time of General Reassessment.
-Annual Trending is the process that converts all properties to market value based on the two previous years of sales prior to the assessment date.
+This helps ensure the values stay in line with the current market.
+Annual Trending is the process that converts all properties to market value based on the valid sales from the two previous years prior to the assessment date.

-Appeals - With assessments done on a mass appraisal basis, there may be times when a property falls either higher or lower to the median for the neighborhood.
+Appeals - With assessments done on a mass appraisal basis, there may be times when a property falls either higher or lower than the median for the neighborhood.
 The appeals process is a right given to all property owners to contest their property values.
 Only when directed by the taxpayers are we able to review property assessments on a property-by-property basis.
 It is extremely important that any and all assessment errors are corrected through the appeal process, therefore creating more accurate assessments for the future.
 The staff of the Wayne Township Assessor's Office encourages anyone who questions their assessment to file an appeal.
+For further information regarding appeals, please visit the Allen County Assessor's Appeals/PTABOA Page.

 Contact Information

-For all assessment information outside of Wayne Township including any commercial or industrial properties, non-taxable properties and inheritance taxes, please contact the Allen County Assessor's Office (260.449.7123)
+For all assessment information outside of Wayne Township including any commercial or industrial properties, non-taxable properties, and inheritance taxes, please contact the Allen County Assessor's Office at 260-449-7123.

-Questions regarding property tax exepmtions, deductions, tax rates and property tax calculations, please contact the Allen County Auditor's Office (260.449.7241)
+For questions regarding property tax exemptions, deductions, tax rates, and property tax calculations, please contact the Allen County Auditor's Office at 260-449-7241.

-Questions regarding property tax payments collected, billed or due, please contact the Allen County Treasurer's Office (260.449.7693)
+For questions regarding property tax payments collected, billed, or due, please contact the Allen County Treasurer's Office at 260-449-7693.

 Fact Sheets